awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 Any environment variables you set replace existing environment variables\.
 For example, if the Docker image already contains an environment variable named `MY_VAR` with a value of `my_value`, and you set an environment variable named `MY_VAR` with a value of `other_value`, then `my_value` is replaced by `other_value`\.
 Similarly, if the Docker image already contains an environment variable named `PATH` with a value of `/usr/local/sbin:/usr/local/bin`, and you set an environment variable named `PATH` with a value of `$PATH:/usr/share/ant/bin`, then `/usr/local/sbin:/usr/local/bin` is replaced by the literal value `$PATH:/usr/share/ant/bin`\.
 Do not set any environment variable with a name that starts with `CODEBUILD_`\.
 This prefix is reserved for internal use\.
 If an environment variable with the same name is defined in multiple places, the value is determined as follows:
 The value in the start build operation call takes highest precedence\.
+You can add or override environment variables when you create a build\.
+For more information, see [Run a Build in CodeBuild](run-build.md)\.
 The value in the build project definition takes next precedence\.
+You can add environment variables at the project level when you create or edit a project\.
+For more information, see [Create a Build Project in CodeBuild](create-project.md) and [Change a Build Project's Settings in CodeBuild ](change-project.md)\.
 The value in the build spec declaration takes lowest precedence\.
   + `parameter-store`: Required if `env` is specified, and you want to retrieve custom environment variables stored in Amazon EC2 Systems Manager Parameter Store\.
 Contains a mapping of *key*/*value* scalars, where each mapping represents a single custom environment variable stored in Amazon EC2 Systems Manager Parameter Store\. *key* is the name you use later in your build commands to refer to this custom environment variable, and *value* is the name of the custom environment variable stored in Amazon EC2 Systems Manager Parameter Store\.
 To store sensitive values, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
 **Important**